ttezel/conga/readme.md

 ####`hfunc`

+This specifies the heuristic function that the AI will use to decide which moves are the best.

 Supported `hfunc` values are:

 * `0`: makes move that minimizes number of moves opponent will be able to make